 There is a wide range of restaurant options near Arthur Ashe Stadium in Flushing Meadows―Corona Park, Queens, and near The New School in the West Village.
 Guides such as Zagat, Yelp, The Time Out New York Restaurant Guide, and the NYC Dining and Restaurant Guide are good resources.
 Please make reservations early for large groups.

 The New School's commitment to environmental responsibility extends to Commencement.
 Commencement gowns are constructed of 100 percent recycled fabric.

 Here are some ideas to make your trip to New York City and your attendance at New School commencement a little more environmentally friendly.

-New York City's MTA is easily accessible and a low-carbon alternative to driving a car or taking cabs during your visit.
-In addition public transportation is both a cheaper and more energy efficient way to get around.
+New York City's MTA is easily accessible and a low-carbon alternative to driving a car or taking cabs.
+Public transportation is also the most economical and energy-efficient way to get around.

 Read more about our commitment to sustainability.

-Help us celebrate the Class of 2013 by sharing your congratulations and words of wisdom with graduates using the official commencement hashtag.
+Help celebrate the Class of 2017 by sharing your tweets, photos, and videos on social media using the official Commencement hashtag.